 Wintershall in the Netherlands

-In the Dutch sector of the North Sea, Wintershall operates more than 20 offshore platforms and is one of the largest natural gas producers in the region.
-It currently produces around 18.500 boe (barrels of oil equivalent) per day there.
-The southern North Sea is one of Wintershall's traditional core regions for producing natural gas and crude oil.
+In the Dutch sector of the North Sea, Wintershall Noordzee operates around 20 offshore production platforms and is one of the largest natural gas producers in the region.
+It currently produces around 12.400 boe (barrels of oil equivalent) per day.
+The Southern North Sea is one of Wintershall's traditional core regions for producing natural gas and crude oil.
 Through its 50% joint venture company, Wintershall Noordzee B.V., the Kassel Germany based company has already been active in the region since 1965.

 Approx. Number, effective January 2016

 Wintershall's largest natural gas production platform in the Dutch seas is the F16-A. It can process up to 6 million cubic meters of natural gas per day, enough capacity to absorb the volumes from the neighboring field E18-A.

-Some of the latest developments from 2014 include nine wells in the Dutch sector of the North Sea, six of which it serves as principle operator.
-In 2015, Wintershall launched a new gas production facility, the small L6-B platform, in the Dutch sector of the North Sea.
-The field, located in a restricted military area, was made possible by a unique minimalist platform design.
+Some of the latest developments since 2014 include nine wells in the Dutch sector of the North Sea, six of which it serves as principle operator.
+In 2015, Wintershall Noordzee launched a new gas production facility, the small L6-B platform, in the Dutch North Sea.
+The field development, located in a restricted military area, was made possible by a unique minimalist platform design.
 In the spring of 2018, Wintershall found gas in the Andalusite field and is now connecting it to the neighboring D12 platform.